hosseinb1111/ping-monitor/README.md

 ```
 ping-monitor/
 ├── worker.js       Cloudflare Worker — serves the app as an HTML response
 ├── index.html      Standalone version — the same app as a static file
+├── screenshot.png  Preview image used in this README
 ├── README.md       This file
 └── LICENSE         MIT License
 ```

 ## ♿ Accessibility